marcusyatim/M-M/README.md

 2. `topic_assignment.ipynb`: After topic modeling has been performed and we have a saved `model` and `dtm`, use this notebook to get the topic distribution of the recipes and to assign each recipe their topic(s).
 Saves to disk an `assignment` CSV file.

+3. `topic_topN.ipynb`: Once we have our topics, we want to look at the Top N words for each topic.
+We also want to expand these words by including their synonyms, hyponyms, hypernyms, meronyms, holonyms & entailments.
+Saves to disk a `topN` JSON file.

 3. `topic_matching_terminal.py`: A python script that asks the user to input their likes and dislikes and matches those to the closest recipes.
-Requires an LDA model to run, as well as an assignment CSV file.
+Requires an `assignment` CSV file and a `topN` JSON file.
 If your virtual environemnt does not have NLTK wordnet downloaded, suggest going into this code and uncommenting the line `nltk.download('wordnet')` to download.

 `requirements.txt`: Stores the required dependencies to be installed in a virtual environment.
 Run `pip install -r requirements.txt` in your shell.